Type your problem or request in the box and see who might best help.

 You can also request a telephone call-back from a GP who is dealing with you or knows you.

 Ask a receptionist if unsure.

 GPs can, of course, do most things but many of the things we get to do can be done equally well or even better by other members of the team.

-This all saves valuable time for more serious things that really need a doctor's face to face consideration and helps relieve pressure on our appointments for those who need them.
+This saves valuable time for more serious things that really need a doctor's help and relieves pressure on our appointments for those who need them.

 Physician Associates, are new professionals in General Practice.
-They support GPs and the other clinicians in the team and can also see and manage patients of their own, holding consultations, examining, ordering tests and giving healthcare and preventative advice and management plans.
+They support GPs and the other clinicians in the team.
+They can see and manage patients of their own.
+They hold consultations, examine, order tests and give healthcare and preventative advice and management plans.
 They can deal with 'acute' (short-term) illness as well as 'chronic' (long-term) conditions.

 They cannot, at present (though this will change) sign prescriptions or order X-Rays, so will need to get a GP's approval.

-Our Physician Associate, Sumeira, may see you for 'urgent for today' problems in duty surgery or for more long term condition monitoring.
+Our Physician Associates, Samira and Sobhan may see you for 'urgent for today' problems in duty surgery or for more long term condition monitoring.
 She will also follow up her own patients just as a doctor would, order tests and refer patients as necessary.
 You may book appointments with her - she can deal with the full range of medical and psychological issues.